 The tutorial is intended for developers, but only basic understanding of .NET programming is required.
-Tutorial illustrations depict Visual Studio 2017, however basically the same steps apply other versions between Visual Studio 2012 and Visual Studio 2019.
+Tutorial illustrations depict Visual Studio 2017, however basically the same steps apply to any version between Visual Studio 2012 and Visual Studio 2019.
 All code samples are written in C#.
 Other .NET languages, such as VB.NET, can be used as well.

-You may prefer to obtain the code samples from this GitHub repository, which additionally contains sample input data.
+If you prefer, all code samples can be downloaded from this GitHub repository, which additionally contains sample input data.

 In these 5 lessons, we have barely scratched the surface of functionality offered by Data Conveyer.
 Here are some additionala features that Data Conveyer supports:

-- Various kinds of inputs and outputs, not just files, but any kind of streams of text data.
+- Various kinds of inputs and outputs, not just files, but any streams of text data.

 - Multiple sources and targets with custom merging and routing.

 - Flexible rules for record parsing, filtering, transforming, and formatting.

 - Record clustering into families of related records, so that the entire family/cluster can be transformed as a unit.